HigherOrderCO/HVM/README.md

 slightly in how non-linear variables are treated.
 As such, these "unsupported" terms are just cases where the LC and the IC evaluation disagree.
-In theory, you could use the HVM as a Interaction Net runtime, and it would always give you perfectly correct answers under relation to these semantics - but that's not usual, so we don't talk about it often.
+In theory, you could use the HVM as a Interaction Net runtime, and it would always give you perfectly correct answers under these semantics - but that's not usual, so we don't talk about it often.

 ### What is HVM's main innovation, in simple terms?